The Daoist (Taoist) tradition

 Meditation

 Daoism is closely related to Feng Shui, which is concerned with the harmonious arrangement of people within the environment.
 It is also associated with Chinese martial arts, in particular Taijiquan.
-Control of breathing and use of meditation can strengthen our life force or ‘Qi’.
-Daoism is also well known for producing handbooks on sex in a similar sort of vein as the Kamasutra in which ‘qi’ and ‘sperm’ are considered related.
+Control of breathing and use of meditation can strengthen the life force or ‘Qi’.
+Daoism is also well known for producing handbooks on sex in a similar sort of vein as the Kamasutra ➚ in which ‘qi’ and ‘sperm’ are considered related.

 Daoist Sacred Mountains

 In recent years Daoism has had a resurgence.
 Westerners have taken to reading and appreciating the Dao De Jing and the Yi Jing.
 The Daoist wish to live in harmony with nature has widespread appeal now that environmentalism has become mainstream.
-Many people turn to Feng Shui practitioners to arrange and design their homes and gardens.
+Many people still turn to Feng Shui practitioners to arrange and design their homes and gardens.

-Lao Zi [604 BCE - 531 BCE] or Lao Tzu WG
+Lao Zi 老子 [604 BCE - 531 BCE] or Lao Tzu WG

 Lao Zi is considered the founder of Daoism.
 Unlike Confucius details of his life are very sketchy; often based on myths and legends.
 His name just means ‘Old (or Venerable) Master’.

 He is believed to be the author of the Daoist classic ‘Dao De Jing’, but this is contested by many experts.
 The text has been assessed as being written no later than the 2nd century BCE but could be based on a far older text.
-Lao Zi probably lived in the sixth or possibly the fourth century BCE.
+Laozi probably lived in the sixth or possibly the fourth century BCE.
 According to one tradition he was born in Henan 604BCE into a distinguished family.
 He may have served as an archivist at the Imperial capital at Luoyang before returning as a hermit to his native village.

 Tradition has it that Confucius visited Lao Zi for instruction but this story is likely to have been invented to advocate the superiority of Daoism by an imagined encounter.
-Buddhism has some overlapping core values and beliefs with Daoism, so when Buddhism arrived in China the Daoists hit back by suggesting that Lao Zi had fled from China and founded Buddhism in India.
+Buddhism has some overlapping core values and beliefs with Daoism, so when Buddhism arrived in China the Daoists hit back by suggesting that Laozi had fled from China and founded Buddhism in India.
 He is often portrayed as an old man seated on a water buffalo while on a journey to the West.
 Legends have grown up about his life over the intervening 2,600 years.
 Some say he was conceived by a beam of light and that he was born already with white hair.
 It is appropriate that Lao Zi is associated with longevity and immortality.

 Later Daoists have attributed their own works to him, partly as a homage and also to promote their writings.
 All this makes it difficult to disentangle Laozi's personal contribution to Daoism.

-Zhuangzi [369 BCE - 286 BCE] or Chuang Tzu WG
+Zhuangzi 庄子 [369 BCE - 286 BCE] or Chuang Tzu WG

 Just as Mengzi (Mencius) promoted the Confucian philosophy of Kongzi (Confucius) it was Zhuangzi who refined and promoted the Daoist philosophic tradition of Laozi.

 He is also known by his family name of Zhuang Zhou (Chuang Chou WG) (the 'zi' means master and is an honorific).
-Details of his life are fragmentary, the great historian Sima Qian could only vaguely suggest where he was born in Anhui or Henan and describe a few key moments in his life.
-He was known as a very erudite and persuasive speaker; but he turned down an official position at court, choosing instead to live modestly.
+Details of his life are fragmentary, the great historian Sima Qian could only vaguely suggest where he was born in Anhui or Henanprovinces and describe a few key moments in his life.
+He was known as a very erudite and persuasive speaker; but he turned down an official position at court; choosing instead to live modestly.
 However, he did not live the ascetic lonely life of a hermit, he married and had a family.
 He is famous for teaching of the relativism of all things and the unattainability of absolute truth.
-It was Zhuangzi who postulated that while he was dreaming that he was a butterfly, he might actually have been a butterfly dreaming himself a man .
+It was Zhuangzi who postulated that while he was dreaming that he was a butterfly, he might actually have been a butterfly dreaming himself a man ➚.
 He is famous for the profound saying 'Life is limited but knowledge is limitless.
 To pursue the limitless with the limited is hopeless; and to assume that you know is fatal'.

 Over the centuries many tales have woven around him.
 Some Daoists consider him a god and have given the planet Jupiter as his realm.

-His main work is the ‘The book of Zhuangzi’; which is considered a masterpiece of Chinese literature.
+His major work is the ‘The book of Zhuangzi’; which is considered a masterpiece of Chinese literature.
 It is a longer and more insightful book than the Dao De Jing.
 It is set out as a collection of stories that recount riddles and paradoxes.
 They are intended to give pause for thought and contemplation, a mission they have most ably served through the centuries.
 Over the first few centuries other tales were added to the book by various authors as an anonymous homage.
 As they are written in his style it has proven impossible to work out exact authorship.
-The text stabilized under the editorship of Guo Xiang who died 312CE.
+The text stabilized under the editorship of Guo Xiang ➚ who died 312CE.

-Doing Nothing ( Wú Wéi)
+Doing Nothing (无为 Wú Wéi)

 ‘Doing nothing’ seems a rather odd philosophical principle and yet Daoism does indeed promote wu wei - literally ‘not to do’.
-To give a taste for Daoist philosophy this section explores this idea in detail.
+To give a taste for Daoist philosophy this section explores this idea in some detail.

 Like many Daoist tenets there is a paradox embedded in the idea of inaction.
 It is not intended that nobody does anything, it is more like doing nothing that is not natural to do.
 A closer translation is probably ‘non intervention’ as ‘wei’ has the meaning of action with a purpose - an act of conscious will with some motive behind it.

 Wu wei is an attractive notion.
 In an ideal world governments would paradoxically govern by inaction.
-This is because everyone would know what to do - they just get on with it - there is no need for anyone to intervene.
+This is because everyone would know what to do - they just get on with it - there is no need for anyone to intervene and manage.
 A boss does not need to goad people into useful work, it all happens naturally.
 This approach to government was tried out by the Qi Kingdom c.
 190BCE and later by Emperor Wu of the Han dynasty (141-87BCE).
-Living like this in social harmony is a rather Utopian concept.
+Living like this in social harmony is a rather Utopian ➚ concept.
 Like many Daoist beliefs it is rooted in the natural world.
 Nature was seen as being able to get along quite nicely without being managed - plants intrinsically knows how to flourish and water how to flow.

 The calls to ‘do nothing but what comes naturally’ was contrary to the Confucian attitude of striving to perfection where effort must be expended to do the right thing.
 However Confucius does promote the idea of the ruler not needing to do anything because a well governed state will respect the sovereign’s wishes without him needing to do or say anything.
 Here subservience and respect ensures the government runs well.
 To the Daoist, however, wu wei is an individualist notion - not as a cog in a larger machine.
-Over the centuries Confucians have sought to change the interpretation of wu wei from meaning ‘doing nothing’ to ‘knowing one's place and obeying without question’.
+Over the centuries Confucians have sought to change the interpretation of wuwei from meaning ‘doing nothing’ to ‘knowing one's place and obeying without question’.

 The famous Dao De Jing (Tao Te Ching WG) has eleven mentions of the term ‘wuwei’.
 In Chapter 3 there is guidance for governments not to interfere: